Strengthening employee engagement

 GOVERNANCE

-For Virbac, job equity between women and men is fundamental and requires that no form of discrimination exists or is tolerated, both in terms of access to employment and promotion, as well as in wage policy and other determinants of working conditions.
+For Virbac, gender equality in the workplace is fundamental and requires that no form of discrimination exists or is tolerated, both in terms of access to employment and promotion, as well as in wage policy and other determinants of working conditions.

 OUR POLICIES AND ACTION PLANS